argilla-io/distilabel/docs/index.md

 2. Create a `LLM` for generating text using the `Task` created in the first step.
 As the `LLM` will generate text, it will be a `generator`.
 3. Create a pre-defined `Pipeline` using the `pipeline` function and the `generator` created in step 2.
 The `pipeline` function will create a `labeller` LLM using `OpenAILLM` with the `UltraFeedback` task for instruction following assessment.

+!!! note
+    To run the script successfully, ensure you have assigned your OpenAI API key to the `OPENAI_API_KEY` environment variable.